kshedden/case_studies/natality/README.md

 Next visit
 [https://seer.cancer.gov/popdata/download.html](https://seer.cancer.gov/popdata/download.html)
 to obtain demographic data about the counties.
-The relevant file is under the table at the bottom of the page, in the column labeled "1990-2020 4 expanded races by origin", in the row labeled "All States Combined".
+The relevant file is under the table labeled "County-Level Population Files - 19 Age Groups", in the column labeled "1990-2020 4 expanded races by origin", in the row labeled "All States Combined".
 You can download the file in one of two formats.